seg-leonelsanches/leos-guitar-shop-nextjs/README.md

 ## Google Tag Manager Testing

 Make sure to set a `NEXT_PUBLIC_GTM_ID` environment variable with the value equal to you GTM ID.
 The sites does the rest, initializing the Google data layer.

+## Consent

+When this app was implemented, [Segment Consent Manager](https://github.com/segmentio/consent-manager) was still active.
+There's a tag that shows what is the most recent version of this project implementing the Consent Manager.
+Since it is outdated and not active anymore, the Consent Manager was removed from this project, opting for an [Analytics Consent Tools](https://segment.com/docs/privacy/consent-management/configure-consent-management/#step-2-integrating-your-cmp-with-segment) custom wrapper.